ghc-proposals/ghc-proposals/proposals/0000-local-imports.rst

   g = ... where import N (q)

-.
 The top-level import declaration may have an empty import list.

-A top-level import declaration for local import declarations is required for 2 reasons:
+A top-level import declaration is required for local import declarations for 2 reasons:

-- Makes it explicit that Haskell's instance resolution semantics are unchanged
+- Makes it explicit that Haskell's instance resolution behavior is unchanged
 - Allows GHC and tooling, like Haskell Language Server, to keep track of module dependencies

 The only module that doesn't require a top-level import declaration is Prelude,